 - CJ Isbell of Keenbell Farms

-- Steven and Elizabeth Gabriel of Wellspring Forest Farm, Cornell Cooperative Extension, and the Groundswell Center
+- Steven Gabriel of Wellspring Forest Farm and Cornell Cooperative Extension

 - Dr. Elsa Sanchez of Penn State University